Bone-Derived Hormone Reverses Age-Related Memory Loss in Mice

 Study also identified possible target for novel therapies

 New York, NY (Aug.
-29, 2017)—Age-related memory loss may be reversed by boosting blood levels of osteocalcin, a hormone produced by bone cells, according to mouse studies led by Columbia University Medical Center (CUMC) researchers.
+29, 2017)—Age-related memory loss may be reversed by boosting blood levels of osteocalcin, a hormone produced by bone cells, according to mouse studies led by Columbia University Irving Medical Center (CUIMC) researchers.
 The research team also identified a receptor for osteocalcin in the brain, paving the way for a novel approach to treating age-related cognitive decline.

 The paper was published today in the online edition of the Journal of Experimental Medicine.